weblab-staff/website/src/views/content/articles/prizes.md

 Awarded to the team (among all submissions) that receives the most Facebook likes.
 Votes will open when semifinalists are announced and will close during the awards ceremony.

+## Sponsor Prizes

+### MIT Open Learning Canvas Prize

+**Prize: $500**

+Awarded to the team that creates a project that can best be integrated with the Canvas API.

+### Gather Innovation Prize

+**Prize: $1,500**

+Gather’s mission is creating opportunity and connection for people, no matter where they are.
+We’ll award the Gather Innovation Prize to the project that we feel best embodies our mission!

+### Next Jump Human Innovation Prize

+**Prize: $1,000**

+Next Jump is a deliberately developmental organization focused on enhancing the performance of teams and leaders by improving judgement, decision making, self-awareness.
+An organization or team’s most important asset is their people.
+Next Jump is sponsoring a $1,000 prize for the team that creates the most innovative human capital tool to enhance performance and decision making.

 Good luck!